cabrinha/cabrinha.github.io/_posts/2016-5-6-Welcome-to-the-Valley.md

 women working as Software Developers up here than I thought there would be.
 Which is refreshing.

-[Au Pairs](https://en.wikipedia.org/wiki/Au_pair) are quite common as well.
-Stand around the keg at any backyard party in the Valley for more than ten minutes and you're likely to hear some German being spoken.
-There are people from all over the world here and it's enlightening to hear about the various backgrounds and origins that this melting pot of technology has stirred together.
+Just stand around the keg at any backyard party in the Valley for more than ten minutes and you're likely to hear some German being spoken.
+Other languages aren't uncommon either as there are people from all over the world here and it's enlightening to hear about the various backgrounds and origins that this melting pot of technology has stirred together.
+Dr. Michio Kaku made an excellent point when he revealed America's [secret weapon](https://www.youtube.com/watch?v=NK0Y9j_CGgM), offering an interesting take on why there are so many foreign faces peppering the high-tech landscape.

 ## Rising from the Grave